Module Summary – Trees and Weather

 Throughout the module, students engage in science and engineering practices by asking questions, participating in collaborative investigations, observing, recording, and interpreting data to build explanations, and obtaining information from photographs.
 Students gain experiences that will contribute to an understanding of the crosscutting concepts of patterns; cause and effect; scale, proportion, and quantity; systems and system models; structure and function; and stability and change.

-For a description of each investigation in TREES AND WEATHER and the correlations to the National Science Education Standards, download the TREES AND WEATHER Module Overview PDF.
+For a description of each investigation in Trees and Weather and correlations to the Next Generation Science Standards, download the Trees and Weather Module Overview PDF.